Ahmed-Hassib/ahmed-hassib.github.io/README.md

 ## Hi there 👋
+my name is ahmed hassib.
+I stdied computer science at the college.
+I am intersting to be a dragon in front-enf web field.

 <!--
 **Ahmed-Hassib/ahmed-hassib** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.